Sign up below to receive free worship resources in your inbox (1-2 per month):

 Let us never forget that government is ourselves and not an alien power over us.
 The ultimate rulers of our democracy are not a President and senators and congressmen and government officials, but the voters of this country.

 The power to tax involves the power to destroy.

-Vignette about the State Budget as a Moral Document
+Vignette about State Budget

 The Mistreatment of State Workers

 Looking for a new career?
 How about a position with a company that hires people full time but lays them off for two weeks a year so it doesn’t have to provide benefits?
 A place where raises have averaged less than two percent a year for the last five years, while premiums for family health insurance have skyrocketed, meaning many workers actually get less take home pay every year?….